ChunMinChang/fennec-fxos-tv/README.md

 Please read the [my book][jpake] about this to get more detail.

 ## Talk slides
-The Magic behind Remotecontrol
-Service of Firefox OS TV: [slides here][slides]
+The Magic behind Remote-control Service of Firefox OS TV: [slides here][slides]

 # Notes
 ## LazyGetter